-Another feature to note in Example 32.3 is that the method calls GetOutputToInputMap on the Scatter object it creates and squirrels it away for later use.
-The reason for this behavior is to implement mapping fields that are attached to the input cells to the indices of the output.
-In practice, this worklet is going to be called on DataSet objects to create new DataSet objects.
+Another feature to note in Example 32.3 is that the method calls GetOutputToInputMap on the Scatter object it creates and squirrels the map array away for later use.
+The reason for this behavior is to implement mapping fields that are attached on the input cells to the indices of the output.
+In practice, DoExecute is called on DataSet objects to create new DataSet objects.
 The method in Example 32.3 creates a new CellSet, but we also need a method to transform the Fields on the data set.
-The saved OutputToInputCellMap array allows us to transform input fields to output fields.
+The saved OutputToInputCellMap array allows us to transform input fields.